Building Robust & Inclusive Democracy

 Biography

-Stéphanie Khoury's work has been supported by French government-sponsored research grants and she is a recipient of the Florence Gould Foundation/Center for Khmer Studies doctoral fellowship (2006), the Quai Branly's Museum doctoral fellowship (2007), and the postdoctoral fellowship from The Laboratory of Excellence Creation, Arts and Heritage (2015), the Autoritas Program/Paris Sciences et Lettres (2017), and more recently a research grant from Tufts University's Tisch College Community Research Center (2020).
+Stéphanie Khoury's scholarship has been supported by French government-sponsored research grants and she is a recipient of the Florence Gould Foundation/Center for Khmer Studies doctoral fellowship (Cambodia, 2006), the Quai Branly's Museum doctoral fellowship (France, 2007), and the postdoctoral fellowship from The Laboratory of Excellence Creation, Arts and Heritage at the Sorbonne University (France, 2015), the Autoritas Program/Paris Sciences et Lettres (France, 2017), and a research grant from Tufts University's Tisch College Community Research Center (US, 2020).

-Stephanie's work is published in peer-reviewed journals (Asia-Pacific Journal of Anthropology, Mousson, Péninsule, First Monday), edited volumes, and anthologies (Sage, Edward Elgar), in both English and French.
-She is currently working on her first book, a monograph based on the Cambodian all-male musical theater adapting to the drastic cultural and political shifts experienced in Cambodia from the colonial period until now.
-Expanding from this work, she is looking at the formation of idioms of national culture in the context of Cambodia and Cambodian diasporas, relying on an intersectional framework to discuss the complex and interlocking ways intangible heritage is produced and situated both globally and locally.
-She is contributing to and co-editing a volume tentatively titled Stagecraft and Cultural Expressions: The Intersectionality of Cambodia's Intangible Heritage to address these issues.
+Dr. Khoury's publications appears in peer-reviewed journals (Asia-Pacific Journal of Anthropology, Mousson, Péninsule, First Monday), edited volumes, and anthologies (Sage, Edward Elgar), in both English and French.
+She is currently and co-editing a volume on the complex and interlocking ways intangible heritage is produced and situated both globally and locally, tentatively titled Stagecraft and Cultural Expressions: The Intersectionality of Cambodia's Intangible Heritage to address these issues.

-She has served as an advisory board member and elected secretary to the Société Française d'Ethnomusicologie, SFE (2014-2017) and is currently co-chair of the Crossroads Section on Difference and Representation for the Society for Ethnomusicology, SEM (2019-2024).
-Since 2024, she is also Board of Directors for the Cambodian American community-facing performing arts organization Angkor Dance Troupe, located in Lowell, Mass.
+In academia, Dr. Khoury has served as an advisory board member and elected secretary to the Société Française d'Ethnomusicologie, SFE (2014-2017) and as elected co-chair of the Crossroads Section on Difference and Representation for the Society for Ethnomusicology, SEM (2019-2024).